flynnbr11/QMLA/docs/rst_tutorial.rst

     redis-server RedisDatabaseConfig.conf --protected-mode no --port $REDIS_PORT &
     redis-cli -p $REDIS_PORT flushall

-When the modifications are finished, :term:‘QMLA‘ can be launched in parallel similarly to the local version:
+When the modifications are finished, :term:`QMLA` can be launched in parallel similarly to the local version:

 ::